jakes516/googledrive_file_patcher/README.md

 All code is contained within the [*patcher*](patcher) directory, and as of now the patcher is completely functional.

-I suggest creating a virtual environment by using your command line/shell to `cd` into the *googledrive_game_patcher* directory, and running the command `python -m venv venv`.
+I suggest creating a virtual environment by using your command line/shell to `cd` into the *googledrive_file_patcher* directory, and running the command `python -m venv venv`.
 I have included a [*requirements.txt*](requirements.txt) file to easily install all dependencies.
 Navigate to the *Scripts* directory of the above/your venv, cut the included [*requirements.txt*](requirements.txt) file, and paste it in the *Scripts* directory.
 Then run the command `pip install -r requirements.txt` in your command line/shell.
 Your environment setup should be ready to go.